uoregon-libraries/rais-image-server/README.md

 traffic to a small number of images, such as you might expect if part of your collection gets featured in an online exhibit.*

+Generating tiled, multi-resolution JP2s
+---

+Our newspaper JP2s are encoded in a way that makes them *very* friendly to pan-and-zoom systems.
+They are encoded as multi-resolution (think "zoom levels"), tiled images.

+JP2s that aren't encoded like this will not be nearly as memory- and CPU-efficient.
+We'd recommend tiling JP2s at a size of around 1024x1024.

+### Open JPEG Tools

+The openjpeg tools make this simple:

+    /bin/opj2_compress -i input.tiff -o output.jp2 -t 1024,1024 -r 20.250

+Some notes:

+- A rate [`-r`] of 20.250 is equivalent to a graphicsmagick "quality" of 70, which in JP2-land is about the same as a JPEG of quality 90-95
+- You may have to build openjpeg tools manually to get support for converting some image formats, including TIFF and PNG

+### Graphics Magick

+If using graphics magick, encoding is still fairly easy, though note that you may have to tweak the `jp2:numrlvls` argument depending on your images:

+    gm convert input.tiff -flatten -quality 70 \
+        -define jp2:prg=rlcp \
+        -define jp2:numrlvls=7 \
+        -define jp2:tilewidth=1024 \
+        -define jp2:tileheight=1024 output.jp2

+### Grayscale vs. color

+Note that grayscale images will require one-third the memory and processing power when compared to color images.
+If your sources are grayscale, but you scan in color for better preservation, consider building grayscale derivatives for web display.

 Known Limitations
 -----